Parking and Transportation

 Expecting a guest you want to provide parking for?

-These three spaces are located in the visitors lot along the curb next to Wehner in the same row as the handicapped spaces, the spaces are intended for guests—donors, recruiters, guest speakers and other important visitors.
+The Office of the Dean maintains two reserved parking spaces in lot 72.
+These spaces are located in the visitor’s lot along the curb next to Wehner in the same row as the handicapped spaces.
+The spaces are intended for guests — donors, recruiters, guest speakers and other important visitors.
 Transportation Services will not ticket cars in these spaces or require a placard to be displayed.

-You’ll need to provide the name of the guest and the date and length of his visit.
-Before the visitor can make use of a spot, you must have a specific space number from the dean’s office.
+Submit a request to the Dean’s Office at email@example.com, providing the name of the guest and the date and length of the visit.
+Before the visitor can make use of a spot, you must receive a reply email which will grant a specific space number from the Dean’s Office.
+Violations of unauthorized guests in these spaces could result in ticketing or towing.

 Mays Parking Policy